heliogabalo/FoI/README.md

 5. Use the dradis:
 		git status; git add FoI-file; git commit -m 'initial commit, Repo FoI.'
 6. Now link the foi file. `ln -P --backup=numbered /path/to/file .`
-7. In this case, i omited all that staff of my README because it's specific of the repo FoI.
+7. In this case, i omitted all that staff of my README because it's specific of the repo FoI.
 I will start pounding on a original file with a spec of a driver; yours could be anything.
-I don't have any other place where this document is binded.
+I don't have any other place where this document is bonded.

-Next step; to stablish a quick copy of the File of Interest, so you can count with a rapid backup of the file at the state you 'imported' or hard linked the file.
+Next step; to establish a quick copy of the File of Interest, so you can count with a rapid backup of the file at the state you 'imported' or hard linked the file.
 This is just to be save, it's not imperative this step because the best scenario is to commit the file just once